Requirements of the STSC Major (14 cu)

 - Study Abroad courses: Up to two (2) courses from abroad count, if approved through XCat.
 These count toward the submajor only.

-- AP credits can not count toward the STSC major
+- AP credits: Cannot be counted toward the STSC major

-- MINIMUM GRADE FOR CREDIT IN THE MAJOR: C-
+- MINIMUM COURSE GRADE FOR CREDIT IN THE MAJOR: C-

-- Courses taken pass-fail cannot count toward the major (This is College policy)
+- Pass/fail: Courses taken pass-fail cannot count toward the major (this is College policy, with limited exceptions only for the pandemic in 2020-2021).

 - You cannot update or change your own official worksheet.

-- The worksheet requires regular manual override by Dr. Benson or Dr. Greene to update it.
-Dr. Greene updates all worksheets in the spring and the fall.
+- The worksheet requires regular manual override by the STSC Chair or Associate Director to update it.
+All worksheets are updated in the spring and the fall.

 - The software is old and wonky.
 It doesn't place courses accurately on your worksheet, doesn't remove courses which you've dropped, puts courses in the wrong places, and doesn't always respect overrides.